aangelazz/htn_challenge/README.md

 - due to my time constraints, i chose not to validate all user inputs, like how i assumed that min_frequency is an integer less than or equal to max_frequency, or that user emails and phones had correct characters (e.g. @gmail.com) - this is also not very important, as data intake software such as Google Forms would also be able to check if dates and emails/URLs are correct
 - before in the testing, trying to add a hacker that was already added would give me the error, sqlite3.IntegrityError: UNIQUE constraint failed: hackers.badge_code, after which all other commands would have resulted in an error ending with "sqlite3.OperationalError: database is locked"

-### Other
-Furthermore, there are some considerations that I made about the overall scope of my project:
-- for the searching the database, might be able to just search the entire massive big database if the users are small enough, just 1000 participants can be fast enough for the program

 - but since doing a lot of looping and searching individually, i can make another sql database table with the number of activities to enable functionality like ensuring only 1 mignight snack event per person and checking if the person's id name or email is alreday on the event in the activities table, which has individual activity ids for a reason
 - also good for if the hackathon wants to expand or if the users are scanning 4390439 times